dlukes/go-fish/README.md

   GOFISH_FORCE=1 sh
 ```

+By default, configuration files are installed only for the current user
+under `~/.config/fish`, but they can be set up system-wide by setting
+the environment variable `GOFISH_CONF_DIR=/etc/fish`.

-Alternatively, you can just clone this repo as `~/.config/fish` and
+Alternatively, you can clone this repo as `~/.config/fish`, which will
-install all or just some of the software by hand (or maybe it has
+give you just the configuration files, and install all or some of the
-already been installed by your system administrator).
-Here's a list of
+software by hand (or maybe it has already been installed by your system
-what's included, with links:
+administrator).
+Here's a list of what's included, with links:

 - the [`fish` shell] itself
 - [`fasd`], a frecency sorter for your command line history